-In a bid to find meaning and make sense of her serious condition, the family took comfort in her special ability to "illicit happiness" in others.
+In a bid to find meaning and make sense of her serious condition, the family took comfort in her special ability to "elicit happiness" in others.
 They launched a heartwarming campaign aptly called #AKinderWorldNow to help turn her illness into a faith-affirming quest.

-"We understood that Shaina's role is to coach people to be kinder," said Shishler, who believes his kind to me today, please pass this card on to someone else to spread kindness in our world."
+"We understood that Shaina's role is to coach people to be kinder," said Shishler, who believes his daughter to be acutely kind to me today, please pass this card on to someone else to spread kindness in our world."